Avani Brandt: College career

 Brandt began playing college soccer with the Stanford Cardinal in the 2021 fall season.
 She earned her first collegiate goal contribution in her second game as a Cardinal, tallying an assist against San Diego State.
 Over the course of the season, she consistently challenged for playing time, starting in all but 3 of her 19 appearances.
 Her performances earned her a spot on the Pac-12 All-Freshman team.

 As a sophomore, Brandt helped Stanford win a Pac-12 Championship and subsequently make a deep run into the NCAA Tournament, where the team was eventually defeated in the final by Florida State.
 During conference play, Brandt had helped combine with Stanford's defensive unit to produce 12 shutouts.
 The following year, the Cardinal backline continued to show defensive solidity, increasing the number to 14.
 In her final season with Stanford, Brandt helped the team make another deep run into the college cup, where its journey ultimately ended in the semifinals.

 Club career

 Brandt was named as a non-roster invitee on Portland Thorns FC's 2025 preseason squad, but she ultimately did not make the final roster.
 In June 2025, she joined the Kansas City Current II squad that competed at the Soccer Tournament 2025.

-HB Køge

 On July 15, 2025, Brandt signed her first professional contract with Danish club HB Køge.
 Her move to Køge bolstered a strong American contingent within the squad, which included her former Stanford and Current II teammate Samantha Williams.
+During her season at HB Køge, she won both the A-liga title and the Danish cup.

+On August 4, 2026, Brandt's move to Feyenoord was announced.